freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 * an instance is stuck on an old software version, and can no longer be considered secure;
 * an instance is unreachable for extended periods of time;
-* the configuration of an instance or the associated landing page differs substantially from our security recommendations in a manner that may put sources at risk.
+* the configuration of an instance or the associated *Landing Page* differs substantially from our security recommendations in a manner that may put *Sources* at risk.

-Unless the removal is an emergency, we will attempt to offer a substantial grace period prior to the revocation of an onion name, to ensure you can inform your sources about the change to your .onion address.
+Unless the removal is an emergency, we will attempt to offer a substantial grace period prior to the revocation of an onion name, to ensure you can inform your *Sources* about the change to your onion address.